connahKendrickMMU/MiTiSegmenter/README.md

 * Skimage 0.16.2
 We use spyder with anaconda to launch the code.

-## Using MiTiSegmentor
+## Using MiTiSegmenter

-Using the MiTiSegmentor is easy once you follow the workflow provided.
+Using the MiTiSegmenter is easy once you follow the workflow provided.
 This guide provides step by step instructions on using the system as intended.
 We provide a sample dataset with this for you to try the system, which can be found at [Figshare](https://figshare.com/articles/Example_data_for_MitiSegmenter_software/12349847)

 ### Loading Data